clumsynerdface/cribl-search-zscaler/cribl-search-zscaler_0.1.0/README.md

 Initial Release

 ## Contact
-To contact us please email <kprior@cribl.io> or reach out on Cribl Community Slack to @Kelsey Prior (cribl.io).
+To contact us please email <kprior@cribl.io> or reach out on Cribl Community Slack to @Kelsey Prior (cribl.io) or on #packs.
 If you have any suggestions for panels, please let us know!

 ## License